alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 ### Introduction:

-Develop a **stateful app** that displays categories to choose from, i.e. history, pop culture, math, geography, etc (add name, and appropriate image).
+Develop a **stateful app** that displays categories that you can choose from, i.e. history, pop culture, math, geography, etc (add name, and appropriate image).

 Next, after tapping on the category the new route must show a corresponding image to the category, the question itself, true/false buttons.

 After the question has been answered, you must let the user know if the question was answered correctly.
 After the quiz is finished, user must see their result.

 ### Objective: